snipe/snipe-it/README.md

 Please see the documentation on [contributing and developing for Snipe-IT](https://snipe-it.readme.io/docs/contributing-overview).

+[Here is a list](CONTRIBUTORS.md) of the wonderful people that have contributed to the Snipe-IT.

 Please note that this project is released with a [Contributor Code of Conduct](CODE_OF_CONDUCT.md).
 By participating in this project you agree to abide by its terms.